AndriiIshchenko/company-project-manager/README.md

 # company-project-manager
-Project for managing employers an tasks inside company
+Project to manage the company’s employees and tasks